jayantsharma/judeContent/revertPrevious.md

     loo
 ```

-- ### Temporary Switch to `<commit>`
+- ### Temporary Switch to <commit>
-If the aim is to go back to the older state and look around, the simply checking out the commit will be sufficient.
+If the aim is to go back to the older state and look around, then simply checking out the commit will be sufficient.
 ```sh
 # DETACHED HEAD state,i.e., no branch checked out
 git checkout dbc1e1f